wovo/hwcpp/docs/primer.md

 the appropriate amount of time.

-The point of a library is to make writing applications easier, so HwCpp has a blink<> template that can be used to write a blinky.
+The point of a library is to make writing applications easier, so HwCpp has a blink<> function template that can be used to write a blinky.
 It requires the pin that must be blinked, and the duration of the on and off periods.